apache/spark/dev/appveyor-guide.md

-# Appveyor Guides
+# AppVeyor Guides

-Currently, SparkR on Windows is being tested with [Appveyor](https://ci.appveyor.com).
-This page describes how to set up Appveyor with Spark, how to run the build, check the status and stop the build via this tool.
-There is the documenation for Appveyor [here](https://www.appveyor.com/docs).
+Currently, SparkR on Windows is being tested with [AppVeyor](https://ci.appveyor.com).
+This page describes how to set up AppVeyor with Spark, how to run the build, check the status and stop the build via this tool.
+There is the documenation for AppVeyor [here](https://www.appveyor.com/docs).
 Please refer this for full details.

-### Setting up Appveyor
+### Setting up AppVeyor

-#### Sign up Appveyor.
+#### Sign up AppVeyor.

 - Go to https://ci.appveyor.com, and then click "SIGN UP FOR FREE".